✨ Create state machines visually in Stately Studio → state.new (opens new window)

 🤖 xstate Core finite state machine and statecharts library + interpreter

-📉 @xstate/graph (opens new window) Graph traversal utilities for XState
+📉 @xstate/graph (opens new window) Graph traversal and model-based testing utilities using XState

 ⚛️ @xstate/react (opens new window) React hooks and utilities for using XState in React applications